Blendify/college-filters/README.rst

 Installing is easy:

 #.
 Download the filters from `here <https://raw.githubusercontent.com/Blendify/college-filters/master/mailFilters.xml>`__
-   DOwnload the files by right clicking and select *Save As...*
+   Download the files by right clicking and select *Save As...*
 #.
 Open Gmail's email filters editor by going to :menuselection:`Settings --> Filters and Blocked Addresses`
 #.
 Install the filters: